Explore this Section

 Welcome to CAEP

 Established in the early nineties, the Centre for Applied Entomology and Parasitology (CAEP) is a unique group of interdisciplinary scientists based at Keele University in Staffordshire, UK.
-The Centre is part of the Faculty of Natural Sciences and affiliated to Keele's Institute for Science and Technology in Medicine.
+The Centre is part of the Faculty of Natural Sciences and based in the School of Life Sciences.
 We conduct fundamental and applied research on parasites of medical importance, insect vectors of human diseases, insect agricultural pests, and fish diseases and immunology.

 Some of our research specialties are (see here for a full listing):